microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Overview"
 })

-This kata continues the introduction to quantum gates, focusing on applying quantum gates to multi-qubit systems.
+This Kata continues the introduction to quantum gates, focusing on applying quantum gates to multi-qubit systems.

-**This kata covers the following topics:**
+**This Kata covers the following topics:**
 - Applying quantum gates to a part of the system
 - `CNOT` and `SWAP` gates
 - Controlled gates

-**What you should know to start working on this kata:**
+**What you should know to start working on this Kata:**
 - Basic linear algebra
 - The concept of qubit and multi-qubit systems
 - Single-qubit and multi-qubit quantum gates